 After her mother‘s death in 1935 Hetty lived on at Ilfracombe until 1958.
 She died in 1962 aged 84 and is buried in Sorrento Cemetery.
 Her little purse is on display now.

-Some questions regarding the jacket held in The Museum are being answered.
+Some questions regarding the tunic held in The Museum are being answered.